ondrejhenek/SimpleAuth/README.md

 To do
 =====

+1. Use some hashing of password for security purposes :X
-1. Throw exception when configuration is not set.
+2. Throw exception when configuration is not set.